-- a) The ECU must be the FIM Supersport control ECU the Mectronik MKE7 (part number SS600_A).
-The sole official supplier of the ECU is Solo Engineering. www.soloengineering.com, sales@solengineering.com. - b) The firmware and manufacturer (engine) map must be declared eligible by championship and from the Eligible Parts for Competition List. - c) The ECU must have the "FIM Settings" section up to date at all times it is the team's responsibility to ensure that this is done. - d) External quickshift modules/sensors may be fitted but may only provide a signal to the Control Supersport ECU. - e) No other external modules may be fitted except: - i) Part of a quickshifter where the module may only provide a signal to the control ECU. - ii) Championship mandated devices (e.g. 2 way RF system). - iii) Datalogger. - f) A CAN connection must be made available for Championships devices.
+- a) The ECU must be the FIM Supersport control ECU the Mectronik MKE7 (part number SS600\A).
+The sole official supplier of the ECU is Solo Engineering. www.soloengineering.com, sales@solengineering.com. - b) The firmware and manufacturer (engine) map must be declared eligible by championship and from the IDM Eligible Parts List. - c) The ECU must have the "FIM Settings" section up to date at all times it is the team's responsibility to ensure that this is done. - d) External quickshift modules/sensors may be fitted but may only provide a signal to the Control Supersport ECU. - e) No other external modules may be fitted except: - i) Part of a quickshifter where the module may only provide a signal to the control ECU. - ii) Championship mandated devices (e.g. 2 way RF system). - iii) Datalogger. - f) A CAN connection must be made available for Championships devices.
 They must be located in the rear of the seat unit of the motorcycle.
 It must be connected to the ECU CAN bus and the TPMS system (if fitted) must be connected to the same bus.
 12v power should be available switched by the main switch (not switched by the ignition switch).
-The devices may be championship mandated or nominated by the IDM Chairman of the Technical Stewards or his delegates.
+The devices may be championship mandated or nominated by the Chief Technical Steward or his delegates.